audiotool/at-patterns/README.md

 # at-patterns - Live-Coding Audiotool with JavaScript

-Originally a contribution to our little, internal Nexus SDK hackathon.
+Originally a contribution to our little, internal Nexus SDK hackathon, written in simple, straight-forward JavaScript with no tricks.

 You can select presets and play notes, and play around with the sequences in a pattern-oriented manner.